PROJECT: Low Carbon Scenario Analysis for Pakistan

 Project Reference: RSAS-0019

-Pakistan is a developing country that is impacted by climate change, while being a small contributor to global greenhouse gas (GHG) emissions.
+Pakistan is a developing country that is impacted by climate change, while being a small contributor to global greenhouse gas emissions.
 National emissions will increase with population, economic, industrial and urban growth.
 Appropriate low-carbon interventions can help to ensure that Pakistan remains a low emitter as the country develops, without hampering growth.
-To determine what this future could look like, there is an urgent need to improve the evidence base surrounding GHG emissions and mitigation options in Pakistan.
-This low-carbon analysis will help plan and implement strategies that respond to priorities identified in the National Climate Change Plan and Framework for Action on Climate Change, while furthering national development goals.
+To determine what this future could look like, there is an urgent need to improve the evidence base surrounding emissions and mitigation options in Pakistan.
+This low-carbon analysis has helped plan and implement strategies that respond to priorities identified in the National Climate Change Plan and Framework for Action on Climate Change, while furthering national development goals.

 What is a Low-carbon Scenario Assessment?